Deepesh-PV/NotesRag/README.md

 ## Automated Syllabus-Aligned Notes Generation

 ### 📌 Overview
 NotesRAG is an AI-powered system that automates the process of generating syllabus-aligned study notes from textbooks.
 It leverages Retrieval-Augmented Generation (RAG) along with Context-Based Extraction of Concepts (**COBEC**) to extract and generate relevant educational content efficiently.
-The system helps students and educators save time by transforming textbooks into structured, concise notes while ensuring alignment with syllabus requirements.
+The system helps students and educators save time by transforming textbooks into structured, concise notes while ensuring alignment with syllabus requirements.to run the file run gui12.

 ### 🚀 Features
 - **Automated Note Generation** – Extracts syllabus-aligned notes from textbooks.